autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 #### prevent calling a callback function

 To prevent a callback function from being called automatically, the callback function has to belong a callback group whose callback functions will not added to executor.
-Note that it is needed to register a callback function to Subscription object even if the function will not be called.
-If you register `nullptr` instead of a callback function, it can not be built.
+Due to [API specification of `create_subscription`](http://docs.ros.org/en/iron/p/rclcpp/generated/classrclcpp_1_1Node.html), registering a callback function to a `Subscription` based object is mandatory even if the callback function has no operation.
 Here is a sample code excerpted from [ros2_subscription_examples/simple_examples/src/timer_listener.cpp](https://github.com/takam5f2/ros2_subscription_examples/blob/main/simple_examples/src/timer_listener.cpp).

 ```c++